dbeley/rymscraper/README.md

 # rym-scraper

-Scripts to scrap rateyourmusic
+Scripts to scrap rateyourmusic.com

-- get_album_infos.py : retrieve information of one or several albums by name or url
+- get_album_infos.py : extract informations about one or several albums by name or url
-- get_artist_infos.py : retrieve the information of one or several artists by name or url
+- get_artist_infos.py : extract informations about one or several artists by name or url
-- get_chart.py : extract the albums from a chart by name, year or url
+- get_chart.py : extract albums information appearing in a chart by name, year or url
 - get_discography.py : extract the discography of one or several artists by name or url

 ## Requirements